Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 Irish Moss is not easy to find on a store shelf or even in the Frontier Herbal Jar section.
 One usually has to special order it through the health food store that carries Frontier Brand herbs and seaweeds.

-From Maine Coast, http://seaveg.com/index.php, you can get products wholesale from them if you are a professional and sell it, or get 5 pounds at a time thru me for a discount below what you'd pay in the store in those 2.1 oz bags.
+From Maine Coast, http://seaveg.com/index.php, you can get products wholesale from them if you are a professional and sell it, or get 5 pounds at a time for a discount below what you'd pay in the store in those 2.1 oz bags.
 I have found getting my own clients & friends eating this, even just kelp, their pains diminish & even stop, and the pains in their massages and workouts diminish & they also do better athletically.

 I find their organic flaked dulse is comparable in price to the bags of flaked dulse hanging in the health food stored bagged seaweed rack.